 Also, our implementation provides a feature we called “reflection”, described here.

 The virtual node is created with a specific taint.
-To make a pod available to be scheduled on that node, that taint must
+To make a pod available to be scheduled on a virtual node that taint must be tolerated.

 By default, the Kubernetes scheduler selects the eligible node with the highest score (scores are computed on several parameters, among which the available resources).